JamadadeHarshita/Metadata-Extraction-LLM-Approach-CaseStudy/README.md

 - **Multi-Model Ensemble Approach**: Using an ensemble of models for metadata extraction, followed by aggregation and statistical validation, could improve accuracy.
 - **Improved Post-Processing**: Further refining data cleaning and validation processes could improve the quality of extracted metadata.

-These improvements aim to enhance the accuracy, adaptability, and efficiency of the metadata extraction pipeline.
+These improvements aim to enhance the accuracy, adaptability, and efficiency of the metadata extraction pipeline.<br><br>